Life With Horace

 and life lived on a wilder scale

-in counterpoint
+ambient song in counterpoint

-to raven growls and beaver slaps,
+to raven growls and beaver slaps

-the shouting silence of the stars
+The shouting silence of the stars

 that touch my trees

-small-hours communion with the moon
+Small-hours communion with the moon

-cupped softly by the dark,
+cupped softly by the dark

-my homeward journey’s pull is strong
+My homeward journey’s pull is strong

-yet it will still be hard to leave
+yet it will be hard to leave

 a house so filled with love